 Mr. Joan Quirós is a graphic designer who specializes in custom lettering and calligraphy, and currently lives and works in Valencia, Spain.
 Over the last three years, I’ve kept a vigilant eye on Joan’s work as he grew into the formidable calligrapher that he is today.
-Luckily, he agreed to speak with me about his journey so that I may share it with you.
+Luckily, he agreed to speak with me about his journey so that I may share it with you as an entry in the Splitting Tines interview series.
 You can find Joan and his work on his site, at www.joanquiros.com, or on Instagram at instagram.com/joanquiros.

 David: Hey Joan!
 Thanks for taking the time to do this interview with me.
 I’m a huge fan of your Roman text blocks and your #sketchbook series.
 I think we also both love horchata.